GRAND TOTALS for 1st Time Service

 problems.

-tune (75% of the way toward the next 1/2 step down), you might want to consider a gradual
+tune (say, 50% of the way toward the next 1/2 step down or more), we might want to consider a gradual

 increase

-over a few months to a year depending on the stability of the piano's strings.
+over a few months to a year depending on the stability of the piano's strings and how much time we are available for that session.
 This would allow the strings to

 adjust